Anurag-kumar-Molankala/Anurag-kumar-Molankala/README.md

 ---

 ## 🚀 About Me
 I am a **Power BI Developer & Data Analyst** with a passion for **transforming raw data into compelling insights** through interactive dashboards.
-My expertise lies in **data visualization, business intelligence, and UI/UX design principles**, ensuring that dashboards are not just informative but also visually engaging.
+My expertise lies in **data visualisation, business intelligence, and UI/UX design principles**, ensuring that dashboards are not just informative but also visually engaging.

 ### 🔹 My Core Skills:
 ✅ **Advanced Power BI Development** – Crafting detailed and interactive dashboards